textpattern/textpattern.github.io/setup/installing-the-software.md

 Again, do not rearrange files in the tree or change their names.
 Doing so will render Textpattern useless.

 If you are *not* using an Apache web server (e.g. you are using [Nginx](/setup/configuring-a-web-server-for-textpattern)), you may exclude the .htaccess file; otherwise, it will be needed.[^htaccess] The .htaccess file is important for handling many things on Apache web servers, such as default URL formatting, 301 redirects, specific use (or not) of ‘www.’, and so forth.
 You can add additional content to the file, but you should not alter or remove what is there, which Textpattern relies on.
-The .htaccess file can be safely removed if you run Textpattern a non-Apache web server.[^htaccess]

 The /files directory is empty by default.
-It's where content files (.pdf, .docx, .rtf, .epub, .txt, etc.) will go when/if you upload them in the Files panel.
+It's where content files (.pdf, .docx, .rtf, .epub, .txt, etc.) will go if you upload them in the Files panel.
 Later, when logging in for the first time, you may see a warning about the directory's `chmod` status (editing rights) in the Diagnostics panel.
 This is normal, and you will fix that when the time comes.
 See [Pre-flight checks](#pre-flight-checks).

 The /images directory is also empty by default.
 It's where images will go when you upload them in the Images panel.
 Again, you may see a warning about the directory's `chmod` status (editing rights) in the Diagnostics panel when first logging in.
 See [Pre-flight checks](#pre-flight-checks).

 The /textpattern directory contains all the core scripting and functionality.
 Also where users log into the back-end to administer the site.

 The /themes directory is empty by default, but it’s an essential directory if you intend to [export or import themes](/build/themes-creating-using-and-sharing).
 Each theme will have its own subdirectory inside.
 You may see a warning about the /themes directory’s `chmod` status (editing rights) at the top of the Themes panel when first logging in.
-Not this is a different location from the warnings for the /files and /images directories, which appear in the Diagnostics panel.
+Note this warning is in a different location from those for the /files and /images directories, which appear in the Diagnostics panel.
 See [Pre-flight checks](#pre-flight-checks).

 The css.php file negotiates the front-end stylesheets you create in the Styles panel.
 If you plan on hosting your CSS as flat files, then this file can be removed.
 If you store CSS in the database then this file is required.